jamesherriott1/Starkey-Martial-Arts/README.md

 I've added classes and ids's to the css file and styled them.
 I tested the css and the html and there were no errors apart from the whitespace again.

 Added the rest of the css for the homepage apart form the modal and the navigation menu.
 Tested the css and the html and found no errors but the layout of the 3 classes divs arent going horizontally across the sreen and are stacked vertically down the left side.

+### timetable.html styling

+Adeed the css for the timetable and tested the code for css and html.
+No errors but a warning about the section not having a header, so I changed the section to a div and retested the code and it was resolved.
+I did the same with the other sectons and the message disappeared when I retested the code.